Low-noise Differential Amplifier.

-The Model 3000 High-Gain AC/DC Differential Amplifier is designed for low-noise recordings from excitable tissue.
+The A-M Systems Model 3000 High-Gain AC/DC Differential Amplifier is designed for low-noise recordings from excitable tissue.
 Specific applications include EEG, EKG, extracellular recordings, etc.

 This single-channel amplifier is packed full of features to accommodate your specific instrumentation requirements, yet fits into a compact enclosure for convenient placement in the lab.
 The standard input consists of a twisted-pair cable with an active shield.
 The ends of the cable are left bare to be wired to your input device.
 As an option, a headstage can be used to pre-amplify the input signal for high impedance glass or metal microelectrodes.
 The input mode can be set for either differential or single-ended recordings.